 How to Recover from Burnout: 3 steps from a Depression Therapist

 Burnout.
 The word you hope you will never have to say.
 Inevitably though, you will likely find yourself experiencing at least some of the signs of burnout at one point or another.
+There are many things that can lead to burnout.
 What can you do to get out of it?
 There are three other areas of burnout recovery that I’ll talk about today.

 The great thing about learning how to recover from burnout is that you can apply it to almost anything!
 You don’t have to be experiencing full-blown burnout in order to benefit from the steps in how to deal with burnout.
 These are skills and habits that can benefit everyone, at any time.
 (They are especially helpful if you’re considering therapy for depression.)
 Even better, they can be used not only to recover from burnout, but also to prevent it.